wp-staging/wp-staging-cli-releases/README.md

 General Options:
   -l,  --license=<licensekey>       - WP Staging Pro License Key.
 Required to access the backup file.
                                       Alternatively, use the `WPSTGPRO_LICENSE` environment variable.

-  -o,  --outputdir=<path>           - Specify the working directory path where processed files will be stored.
+  -o,  --outputdir=<path>           - Specify the extraction directory path where processed files will be stored.
+Default: "./wp-staging-cli-output"
-                                      The "wpstg-cli" will be appended to the specified path.
-Default: "./wpstg-cli".

-  -e,  --extractdir=<string>        - Specify the name of the extraction directory.
-Default: "extract".
-  -s,  --skip-confirm               - Skip confirmation prompt.
-  -w,  --overwrite=<yes|no>         - Overwrite the target directory during `extract` and `restore` operations.
-Default: "yes".
-  -v,  --version                    - Display version information and exit.
-  -h,  --help=<all>                 - Display this help message and exit.
-Use 'all' to show additional help.
-  -q,  --quiet                      - Suppress output of processed backup items.
-  -d,  --debug                      - Display debug message.
-       --slowdown-cpu               - Reduce CPU usage during the iteration process.
-       --skip-extract               - Use existing extracted files during the `restore` process.

   -n,  --normalizedb                - Normalize database files during the `extract` process.
                                       This will replace all WP Staging specific placeholders and allows the sql file to be imported by any regular db admin tool.

+       --workingdir=<path>          - Specify the working directory path where config-related files will be stored.
+Default: ~/.wp-staging-cli
        --siteurl=<siteurl>          - Specify a new Site URL.
        --dbprefix=<dbprefix>        - Specify a new database prefix.
+       --overwrite=<yes|no>         - Overwrite the target directory during `extract` and `restore` operations.
+Default: "yes".
+       --verify                     - Verify the integrity of the extracted file.
+       --yes                        - Answer yes to the confirmation prompt.
+       --skip-extract               - Don't extract files and use previously extracted and existing files for `restore` process.
+For use case, when restore failed, the process can be continued without first extracting all files again.

   -or, --only-wproot                - Process only the 'wp root' item in the backup.
   -ow, --only-wpcontent             - Process only the 'wp-content' item in the backup.